s-vanbrunt/Company-Dashboard/README.md

 # Company-Dashboard
 A full stack web app and RESTful web service to track companies, users, teams, and projects.
+Written in collaboration with other developers through Git and Github.

 The front end web app uses HTML, CSS, JavaScript, and React.